Gab-A/gabrielle-asante-capstone/README.md

   - Launch the server using `npm start`.

 - Client side:
-  - Run `npm install` to install any dependencies
+  - Run `npm install` to install any dependencies.
   - Create a local `.env` file with the necessary environment variables see `env.sample` file.
   - To view the React app in your browser, run `npm start`.